 are connected by a homotopy $f_t,\ t\in[0,1]$, where $f_t$ are just smooth, not necessary linear with respect to the Lagrange multipliers and 0 is not a critical value of $f_t$ for all $t\in[0,1]$, then zero level sets of the vector functions $(\phi^1_0,\ldots,\phi^k_0)$ and $(\phi^1_1,\ldots,\phi^k_1)$ have equal homologies.

 A similar property is valid for systems of inequalities; in this case Lagrange multipliers are taken from the intersection of the sphere with a convex cone.
-One inequality (like in the Morse theory) corresponds to a point of the sphere.
+One inequality (like in Morse theory) corresponds to a point of the sphere.
 Actually, any point of the sphere of Lagrange multipliers represents a real function.
 We can think on usual homology of the space of solutions to the inequality as a kind of generalized cohomology of the point (different points may have different generalized cohomologies!).
-Similarly, generalized cohomology of a convex subset of the sphere is usual homology of the space of solutions to the correspondent system of inequalities.
-It is easy to extend the construction to more general subsets of the sphere like submanifolds with borders and corners.
+Similarly, the generalized cohomology of a convex subset of the sphere is the usual homology of the space of solutions to the corresponding system of inequalities.
+It is easy to extend the construction to more general subsets of the sphere like submanifolds with boundaries and corners.
 For the generalized cohomology to have good properties we impose some regularity conditions.
 In particular, not all convex subsets of the sphere are available but only those corresponding to regular systems of inequalities.

-The generalized cohomology satisfies a natural modification of the Eilen\-berg--Steen\-rod axioms.
-The most important ``homotopy axiom" is based on the described above property of the homologies of level sets to endure regular homotopies of the Lagrange functions.
+The generalized cohomology satisfies a natural modification of the Eilen\-berg--Steen\-rod axioms \cite{EiSt}.
+The most important ``homotopy axiom" is based on the above property of the homologies of level sets when regular homotopies of the Lagrange functions are considered.

 Such a cohomology theory is determined by the space of function $span\{\phi^1,\ldots,\phi^k\}$; different spaces of functions give different generalized cohomologies.
 Moreover, as soon as a space of functions and the axioms are fixed we may try to find other cohomology theory that satisfies the same axioms but may be easier to compute.
 Such a theory should anyway have an intimate relation to the systems of inequalities and equations.
 The axioms imply that the cohomology of a point equals usual homology of space of solutions to the correspondent inequality; moreover, the cohomology of a convex set vanishes if the correspondent system of inequalities has no solutions.